Zinat-Nazari/stock-market-analysis-python/README.md

 # Stock Market Analysis
 this project analyzes stock market data using python.
+It calculates stock returns and volatility and compares the performance of multiple stocks.
 ## Features
 -Downloaded stock market data from Yahoo Finance -Calculate daily returns